Pixelguin/P4G-CEP-docs/docs/extras.md

 ![](img/extras/aemulus_logo.png)

-Aemulus will also automatically convert any package created for **Mod Compendium**.
+Aemulus will also automatically convert any package created for the **Mod Compendium** program.

 ### Tips